Why is ice building up in my freezer? Experts reveal the main reasons your freezer's frosty and how to fix it

 Keep the mini freezer ice-bergs at bay

-If you've gone through the tedium of how to defrost a freezer more frequently than you'd like, don't worry we've asked the experts to help offer up some answers, and tips on how to stop it happening.
+If you've gone through the tedium of figuring out how to defrost a freezer more frequently than you'd like, don't worry we've asked the experts to help offer up some answers, and tips on how to stop it happening.

 'Ice may be building up in your freezer if you haven't defrosted it for a long time,' explains Brian Johnson of Myjobquote.co.uk.
 'It could also be because the door seal is failing due to an obstruction, poor installation or damage to the seal.'